FanDuel Daily Fantasy Sports Promo Code & Review

 If you’re interested in playing DFS but want to play with family and friends, you can have the best of both worlds.

 “FanDuel Friends” mode allows you to set up private leagues to compete against those you wish.

 There’s a clickable link on top of the main website labeled “Friends,” which tells you all you need to know.
 You can set up a league with as few as three people, and also customize the entry fee and payouts.

-If you’re looking to play with others who have yet to sign up for FanDuel, you can send them through our exclusive links so they can take advantage of the $5 free bonus offer.
+If you’re looking to play with others who have yet to sign up for FanDuel, you can send them through our exclusive links so they can take advantage of the welcome bonus today.

 One of the ways that FanDuel made a name for itself in DFS was via its championship events.
 These are contests that users gain entry to by winning qualifying tournaments.

 FanDuel goes all out and puts on prodigious tournaments.
 Qualifying players earn a trip to the event’s host city.
 While there, users will have quite the experience, all of which culminates with a live final event.